 Kenya has so much to offer

 Kenya is understandably famous for its safari holidays.
 Boasting some of the most spectacular and varying wildlife in the world, you will be guaranteed to see some unforgettable sights.
-Kenya is subtropical in climate with low and variable rainfall.
-Temperatures remain high all year round but are calmed by strong offshore breezes making it a great choice in the British winter months.
+Subtropical in climate with low and variable rainfall, temperatures remain high all year round but are calmed by strong offshore breezes making it a great choice in the British winter months.
 Northeast Kenya is a flat bush-covered plain, while the rest of the country encompasses beautiful beaches, spectacular highlands and lake regions, and the immense Mount Kenya.

 There are many forms of recreation in Kenya, dancing being one of the favoured national pastimes along with a passion for movies and soccer games.
 There is a lot to do, and one visit is unlikely to be enough to see it all.
 If your safari (on which you are likely to see elephants, giraffes, zebras, lions, and rhinoceroses) has not satisfied your yearning for fauna, there is also a massive amount of marine wildlife to explore.
 There are a number of Marine National Parks that provide some of the best snorkelling and dive spots in the world.
 There is also a wide range of water sports to enjoy.